A05annex/SwervePathPlanning/README.md

 We have not packaged this for distribution as an installable application (above our payscale).
-The easiest way to run this is to clone the repository and open it in your favorite IDE (Intellij IDEA or Visual Studio) and create a run target for `PathPlanner`.
+The easiest way to run this is to clone the repository and open it in your favorite IDE (Intellij IDEA or Visual Studio) and create a run target for `PathPlanner` (if you are using Idea, the run targets will be loaded when you load the project).
 The gradle build file will resolve the dependencies, build, and run the program.

 When you run the program it will initialize with a default view of the most recent competition field